juandpinto/thesis-manuscript/source/13_results.md

 One of the potential downsides of using the OpenSubtitles2018 corpus not yet discussed is that it includes all subtitles of a specific language, even *translated* subtitles from movies filmed in other languages.
 The question is, does a translated script represent true conversational language as faithfully as an original script?

 This is a question that requires more research in order to answer satisfactorily.
-Though translated subtitles don't need to try to approximate the utterance length and visual cues that a dubbed script does, its quality still largely depends on the skills of a translator.
+Though translated subtitles don't need to try to approximate the utterance length and visual cues that a dubbed script does, their quality still largely depends on the skills of a translator.
 Most importantly, a translation may not accurately reflect the register of the original, no longer serving as a representation of conversational language.
 Again, these are important points to consider.

 One solution is to simply use movies that were originally filmed in the target language of the corpus.
-In theory, each XML file in a monolingual OpenSubtitles2018 file should contain a tag that identifies the original language of the movie [@LisonOpenSubtitles2016Extractinglarge2016].
+Another possibility is to calculate frequency measures for original and translated subtitles separately, then average them.
+This latter approach was used by @Newusefilmsubtitles2007.
+In either case, the first step is to extract the subtitle files that represent the original language of the movie, in this case Hebrew.
+In theory, each XML file in a monolingual *OpenSubtitles2018* file should contain a tag that identifies the original language of the movie [@LisonOpenSubtitles2016Extractinglarge2016].
 In practice, I found that the overwhelming majority of the files contained an empty `<lang>` tag instead.
 Luckily, there is a way to obtain the desired metadata for each movie in the corpus.

 This can be done with a script that uses an application programming interface (API) to fetch specific information from an online movie database.
 The name of each movie folder in the corpus, which is simply a series of numbers, corresponds to that movie's IMDb identifier, which is a unique ID registered with the [Internet Movie Database](http://www.imdb.com/).
 This makes the process relatively easy, as we simply need to query the database using this ID to receive all of the movie's metadata.